komxun/Cpp-in-21-days-Part3/README.md

 This declares pAge to be a pointer to an int and pAge is holding the address of an integer
 - A pointer whose value is zero is called a _null pointer_
 - All pointers, when they are created, should be initialized to something.
-- A pointer that is not initialized is called a _wild pointer_ be cause you have no idea what it is pointing to (very dangerous!)
+- A pointer that is not initialized is called a _wild pointer_ because you have no idea what it is pointing to (very dangerous!)

 ``` cpp
 unsigned short int howOld = 50;   // making a variable